Royal Danish Navy: Early years

 The Royal Danish Navy has operated aircraft since 1912 either as a functional part of the navy or as flights conducted by the Royal Danish Air Force.
-Aviation pioneer Robert Svendsen purchased the first aircraft, a Henry Farman, and gave it to the navy who subsequently named it Glenten (kite).
-Later the same year, a private funding effort made it possible to purchase two Donnet-Leveque flying boats named Maagen (gull) and Ternen (tern).
+Aviation pioneer Robert Svendsen purchased the first aircraft, a Henri Farman, and gave it to the navy who subsequently named it Glenten (kite).
+Later the same year, a private funding effort allowed them to purchase two Donnet-Leveque flying boats named Maagen (gull) and Ternen (tern).

 At the outbreak of World War One the navy had two operational flying boats and five trained pilots making it possible to make daily reconnaissance flights over the Sound, monitoring German mine-laying activities.

 From 1914 to 1917, Orlogsværftet (Danish naval yard) produced eight OV-flying boats and in 1915 and 1916 two naval flying stations were established in Copenhagen and Nyborg, mainly focusing on the two international seaways Øresund and Storebælt.

 After the war the Danish production of aircraft was stopped due to several crashes and an international surplus of warplanes.
 Following British advice, five Avro 504s were purchased for training purposes, and based in Ringsted between the two important straits.